chozabu/FriendMap/readme.md

 ###Windows
 'Let the games begin'

+These windows compile instructons are untested and written by Gnu/Linux programmers.
+You may experience problems.
+Feedback is requested.

+####Before You Start
+You have to add mingw's path and qmake's path in the environment variable. (use C:\Qt\20xx.xx.x\MinGW\bin and C:\Qt\20xx.xx.x\qt\bin.
+To check that cmake.exe, gcc.exe and qmake.exe are in your %PATH% :

+* open a commandline-window (start->run program->cmd)
+* run "cmake" , it should give you a help message and show you what compilation options it found
+* run "gcc -v" , it should give you version info
+* run "qmake" , it should give you help output
+* (Hint: make sure not to add the directory %QT-installation-dir%/bin but rather %QT-installation-dir%/qt/bin, there are for some reason incompatible dll's that might lead to crashes)

+If one of those command are not known or the path is not set correctly, it may not compile.

 ####Dependencies

 It is assumed that you have the following folder structure, and are using the CLI (command line interface).